mleonhard/tokimark/Readme.md

 at a particular time as input to a particular very slow algorithm to select the lottery winners.
 Afterward, anyone can verify that the lottery organizers followed the process correctly.

-Scientists can pre-register the future tokimark hashes they will use in randomization for experiments.
+Scientists can pre-register the future tokimark hashes they will use as random numbers in experiments.
-They can also publish the tokimark of their input data before randomization.
+They can also publish the tokimark of their input data before randomizing their data.
 These practices can reduce
 [fraud in medical research](https://blogs.bmj.com/bmj/2021/07/05/time-to-assume-that-health-research-is-fraudulent-until-proved-otherwise/).